Results for “property rights”

 Michigan House Republicans have introduced House Bill 5653, which would eliminate the concealed pistol license requirement for carrying firearms in public.
 The constitutional carry proposal draws support from gun rights advocates while facing opposition from public safety organizations.

-April 3, 2026·Michigan Capitol·2 sources - courts
+April 3, 2026·Michigan Capitol·2 sources - elections

 Michigan Supreme Court Weighs Juvenile Lifer Resentencing in Cases That Could Redefine Long-Term Sentences